 - ½ cup milk of choice

 - Preheat oven to 375.
 Prepare muffin tins by filling each muffin cup with a paper liner and spraying with nonstick spray.

-- Separately, mash banana and mix remaining wet ingredients in a small bow (bananas through vanilla extract).
+- Separately, mash the bananas and mix the remaining wet ingredients in a small bowl (bananas through vanilla extract).
 Stir until well combined.